-He sits on a rock.
-He takes out a rope he'd knotted.
+He sits on a rock, takes out a rope he'd knotted.
 He holds it with pleasure, waiting for the darkness to engulf the region.

-He stands before a tree that was familiar to him.
-He puts the knotted rope on one of the branches of the tree.
+He stands before the tree, and puts the knotted rope on one of the branches of the tree.

 He hears his mother calling him.
 At the second mention of his name, he responds.
 His mother clungs to him.
 She doesn't ask him anything.
 They walk back home in silence.

-He feels guilty as he contemplates how he's let down his father who asked him to take care of her mother, Nyokabi, and stepmom, Njeri, before he died.
-He also feels guilty for failing his mother, and Mwihaki who had asked him to wait for a new day.
+He feels guilty as he contemplates how he's let down his father who, before his death, asked him to take care of her mother, Nyokabi, and stepmom, Njeri.
+He also feels guilty for failing his mother, and Mwihaki who had asked him to wait for the new day.

 They meet Njeri who was following Nyokabi in search of Njoroge.

-Why would the whites drag Africans in fighting a war that doesn't concern them?
+Why would the whites drag Africans in fighting a war that didn't concern them?
 More so, why would the whites fight against each other?
 Why would they kill each other using guns, and mass destructive weapons?
-These are some of the questions that puzzled the people.
-They couldn't understand the white people.
+These are some of the questions that puzzled Mahua villagers.

-The author points a depressing image of the British invading Kenya, ruling over them, and forcing them to join in both World War I and II that was not of their doing (not being involved in it).
+The author points a depressing image of the British invading Kenya, ruling over them, and forcing them to fight alongside them in both the World War I and II.

-The war, Ngotho remembered his son saying while walking towards Howlands farm, had led to senseless deaths.
+The War, Ngotho remembered his son saying while walking towards Howlands farm, had led to senseless deaths.
 It was a terrible waste of lives.
-Many whites including blacks died in both wars e.g. Mwangi, Njoroge's brother.
+Many whites including blacks died in both wars, including Mwangi, Njoroge's brother.

 Those who returned, exhausted physically and mentally, were met with shock at the turn of events in their country.
 Their lands had been grabbed, and finding employment was difficult.
 Ngotho's father, and others, had been forcefully removed from their ancestral home while he's at the battleground.
 His father's land was passed to another person before it was sold to Jacob.
 Ngotho and his family were living in a portion of Jacob's land as if it's not legally theirs.

 Mr. Howlands had escaped from his native Country, England.
-He too had joined the first war.
+He had joined the First War.
 Yearning for peace, he made Kenya his home.
-Also, his first son was killed in the second war after he had sent him and his daughter to study in his home country.
+His first son was killed in the Second War after he had sent him and his daughter to study in his home country.